Home › Know More

 Once the Greeks took over its shorelines, the name was changed to “hospitable.”
 There are references saying that the sea was called ‘the Sea’ for a long time.

 More hypotheses suggest several reasons behind the origin of the Black Sea’s name.
-According to one argument, storms during the winter make the water in the Black sea appear black, leading the sailors to call it the Black Sea.
+According to one argument, storms during the winter make the water in the Black Sea appear black, leading the sailors to call it the Black Sea.

-3. Anoxic water: Is there any life in the Black Sea?
+5. Anoxic water: Is there any life in the Black Sea?

 One of the most intriguing facts about the Black Sea is its anoxic water.
-Precisely, there is a significant absence of oxygen in the water.
+It is the largest water body with a meromictic basin.

 As the transfer occurs in the Bosphorus and Dardanelles, the inflow of dense water from the Mediterranean happens at the bottom of the basin.
 In contrast, Black Sea surface water’s outflow occurs near the basin’s surface.